SuperDARN/pyDARNio/docs/user/install.md

     If `pip --version` is pointing to python 3.6+ then you can use `pip install . --user` instead.

 !!!
 Warning
-    Do not install pydarn with `python setup.py install` as this may install other libraries pydarn requires in a local directory causing issues down the road.
+    Do not install pyDARNio with `python setup.py install` as this may install other libraries pyDARNio requires in a local directory causing issues down the road.

 ## Troubleshooting

 ### Pip3 installation with Ubuntu 20.4/python 3.8.4

-Issue: `pip3 install --user git+https://github.com/superdarn/pydarn@develop` not working
+Issue: `pip3 install --user git+https://github.com/superdarn/pyDARNio@develop` not working

 Solution:
-1. check git is installed `apt install git` (for ubuntu)
+1. Check git is installed `apt install git` (for ubuntu)
-2. Check pip version `pip --version` - with newer distros of Linux/Virtual machines `pip` may point to pyhon3 and you will not need pip3.
+2. Check pip version `pip --version` - with newer distros of Linux/Virtual machines `pip` may point to python3 and you will not need pip3.
 3. Alternative virtual environment steps for getting python 3.8 working

 ```bash